 Many advanced photographers can call me Captain Obvious on that tip, but it's important to remember the basics before you go for advanced techniques with your photography, no matter what level of photographer you consider yourself.

 The most common mistake in waterfall photography is over exposure of the water itself.
 We all like to have that"set it and forget it" type of mentality.

 Another challenge occurs when you have direct sunlight striking cascading water.
 That makes for a very bright situation and it's very difficult for the camera's sensor to capture the contrast correctly.

 The three factors that affect exposure are ISO, aperture, and shutter speed.
 How you set each one of them effects how you have to set the others.
 Together they make up the exposure triangle.

 Controlling the shutter speed in waterfall photography is the most often talked about subject because of the beautiful results you can get by using long exposures to achieve that smooth, creamy-looking water flow.

 There are usually two different approaches to shutter speed selection.
 How fast the water is moving will change the exact speed to use, but generally here are two starting points to use as general guides.

 Compare the two different motion waterfall photos below and the different effects between 1/200 second shutter speed in the original and 1/2 second shutter speed in the 2nd waterfall photo.
-Hold you cursor over the photo.
+Move you cursor on and off of the photo to see a shutter speed comparison of two different effects.